dsccommunity/SqlServerDsc/CONTRIBUTING.md

 ```

 The script `Assert-TestEnvironment.ps1` will clone the test framework
-from GitHub, check if the minimum required version of Pester is available,
-load some necessary types which is needed to run some of the tests.
+from GitHub, and load some necessary types which is needed to run some
+of the tests.
 Read more about the bootstrap script in the section
 [Bootstrap script Assert-TestEnvironment](#bootstrap-script-assert-testenvironment).

 The cmdlet `Invoke-Pester` looks for all the '*.Tests.ps1' PowerShell